fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_37.jpg)

-Figure 6.37: Output with a function to create the first element
+Caption: Output with a function to create the first element

 At the end of this exercise, you now know how to use `defaultdict` with multiple different factory methods.
 This is